Southwest Airlines’ new policy will affect plus-size travelers. Here’s how - Boston News, Weather, Sports | WHDH 7News

 If a passenger who needs an extra seat doesn’t purchase one ahead of time, they will be required to buy one at the airport, according to the new policy.
 If the flight is full, the passenger will be rebooked onto a new flight.

 Jason Vaughn, an Orlando-based travel agent who posts theme park reviews and travel tips for plus-size people on social media and his website, Fat Travel Tested, said the change will likely impact travelers of all sizes.
-Southwest’s current policy eased anxiety for plus-size people while traveling, he said, while also ensuring every passenger had plenty of space on the plane.
+Southwest’s current policy helped create a more comfortable flying experience for plus-size travelers, he said, while also ensuring all passengers have adequate space in their seats.

-“I think it’s going to make the flying experience worse for everybody,” he said.
-“Whether you’re small or big, it helped everybody.”
+“I think it’s going to make the flying experience worse for everybody,” he said of the new rule.

-Vaughn said news of the change was yet another letdown for Southwest loyalists like himself, likening it to Cracker Barrel’s recent logo change that has angered some of the restaurant’s fans.
+Vaughn described the change as yet another letdown for Southwest loyalists like himself, likening it to Cracker Barrel’s recent logo change that has angered some of the restaurant’s fans.

 The airline has struggled recently and is under pressure from activist investors to boost profits and revenue.
 It also said last year that it would charge customers extra for more legroom and offer red-eye flights.